TateTaylorOH/TateTaylorOH/RICKARDCALVERTECSS.md

 ![](https://raw.githubusercontent.com/TateTaylorOH/TateTaylorOH/main/assets/images/ECSS/FloraFauna10.png)

-*Now, with his research notes completed, tune in next week to see what happens next in [RICKARD CALVERT IN THE ISLE OF MADNESS: PART IV - SHEOGORATH’S FAITHFUL](https://www.nexusmods.com/skyrimspecialedition/images/168693), premiering Saturday at 1:00 PM EDT!*
+*Now, with his research notes completed, tune in next week to see what happens next in* **RICKARD CALVERT IN THE ISLE OF MADNESS: PART IV - SHEOGORATH’S FAITHFUL**, *premiering Saturday at 1:00 PM EDT!*

 ---